vitorcezli/idempotence/README.md

 - The functions annotated with `@Idempotent` must return void, or an object that implements the `Serializable` interface (all primitives implement this interface).
-The object of the first call is saved in the idempotence metadata and returned on the next calls, which are not executed because to assure idempotence.
+The object of the first call is saved in the idempotence metadata and returned on the next calls, which are not executed to assure idempotence.

 ### Example